zfogg/hacktorial5/index.md

 One person stages, commits, and pushes their changes.
 Of course this works just fine; a very standard task for Git.

-Now the second person tries to commit and push their changes.
+Now, the second person tries to commit and push their changes.

 * * *